G3Ram/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+## Answer 1

+Store - This is an object which holds the state data Reducer - This is a function which always returns the state data.
+This is the place where the state data can be changed based on the action type.
+Both action and state will be made available to this function.
+Every store must refer to a reducer.
+Actions - This is an object which holds the action type and the respective data for each action type.
+This object must have a mandatory type and an optional payload.
+Type has the type of action and payload has the data to be set in state for the respective action type.

+The store holds the state data globally.
+It can be accessed from any component and all the component can refer to one place to render the latest information.
+This is the reason the store in redux is known as the single sour of truth.

+---

+## Answer 2

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state as the name suggests is a global state and is available to all the members/components of the application.
+It need not be explicity passed from parent to child.

+Component state is a local state and is available only to that component where it is created.
+It has to be explicity passed to its child components to be made available.

+If I have form elements that is specific to a component, then I would prefer to use a component state.
+As the contents of the form will be available in a different form in the overall state, but to manipulate within the component, it would make more sense to have it in component state.
+Ex. controlled inputs

+Application state will be used if a particular state data is mutated by multiple components and the latest data should show up on render.

+---

+## Answer 3

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+'redux-thunk' is a middleware.
+It helps us to write action creators that return a function instead of an action.
+This helps to intercept the flow between action and reducer and delays the dispatch of action or dispatches the action only if certain criteria is met.

+---

 ## Project Set Up